-The StoneGate Meadows subdivision is located on the land directly east of the Raymond & District Golf Club (located on all four quarters of 9-6-20-W4)1.
-It extends from the Golf Club east to Range Road 203, and from Highway 52 south to the irrigation canal2.
+The StoneGate Meadows subdivision is located on the land directly east of the Hell's Creek Golf & Footgolf Course (located on all four quarters of 9-6-20-W4)1.
+It extends from the Golf Course east to Range Road 203, and from Highway 52 south to the irrigation canal2.
 The total subdivision is comprised of 74 hectares (183 acres).
-Phase 1 of the project has been completed under the previously approved Conceptual Design Scheme (DA2009-CDS01) as amended.
+Phases 1 & 2 of the project have been completed under the previously approved Conceptual Design Scheme (DA2009-CDS01) as amended.
 Due to the scale of the development as a whole it has since been determined that an Area Structure Plan is now required for a development of this magnitude.